HJIEJHussein/Analytics_portfolio/README.md

 ### Data source

-The primary dataset used for this analysis is the script file in the SQL script files rubric of the "md_water_services.mwb" file, containing the database of the project [https://github.com/HJIEJHussein/Hussein-s_portfolio/blob/main/Md_water_services.mwb]
+The primary dataset used for this analysis is the script file in the SQL script files rubric of the "md_water_services.mwb" file, containing the database of the project [https://github.com/HJIEJHussein/Hussein-s_portfolio/blob/main/Md_water_services.mwb] and also the excel file "Md_water_services_data" for the Power BI visualisations and report

 ### Tools